BDC Hamburger Icon

 Open row

-Consumers don’t want to listen to you talk endlessly about the details of your product.
+Consumers don’t want to listen to you talk endlessly about the details of your products or services.
 That’s boring and lifeless.
-They want to hear your brand’s story.
-Customers should know why you care about their problems, how you can help them or the steps you’ve taken to get where you are.
+Instead, they want to hear your brand’s story to help them understand why you care about their problems, how you can help them and the steps you’ve taken to get where you are.

 What is brand storytelling?

-“You’re creating an entire world around the concept and then putting it into a story that everyone can relate to,” Gamble said.
+Michelle Gamble, an award-winning author and public relations and marketing expert, emphasized that brand storytelling isn’t about listing features or pushing ideas.
+“You’re creating an entire world around the concept and then putting it into a story that everyone can relate to,” Gamble explained.
 “People would much rather hear a story than a bullet point.”

-Brand storytelling can also be the simple act of having a company mission and narrative that resonates with your audience, according to Grant Aldrich, CEO and founder of OnlineDegree.com.
+Brand storytelling can also be the simple act of having a company mission and narrative that resonates with your audience, according to Grant Aldrich, a startup advisor and CEO of Preppy.

-“Brand storytelling is important for any company, but specifically, it is critical for startups,” Aldrich said.
-“Infinite sums can be sent down the drain on failed marketing, and it can crush a small company’s finances.
+“Brand storytelling is important for any company but, specifically, it is critical for startups,” Aldrich noted.
+“Infinite sums can be sent down the drain on failed marketing and it can crush a small company’s finances.
 People become advocates for you because they share or genuinely love your ideology, philosophy or mission.
 That’s where your brand storytelling comes into play.
 Is your mission relatable?
 Does it connect your company to your audience?
 The better mission you have and the more authentic you are, the more your customers will want to speak about your company and help you on your journey.”

 Content marketing vs. brand storytelling